irfankhan552/network_anomalies_auto_remediation_with_appformix_northstar_saltstack/README.md

 ### SaltStack
 - Only the master is required, with a webhook engine.
-    - if you also want to use SaltStack to interract with Junos devices then you also need to install at leat one minion, and proxies (one proxy process per Junos device).
+    - if you also want to use SaltStack to interact with Junos devices then you also need to install at leat one minion, and proxies (one proxy process per Junos device).
 Again, this is not mandatory for this setup.
 Only the master is required, with a webhook engine
 - The Salt master listens to webhooks
 - The Salt master generates a ZMQ messages to the event bus when a webhook notification is received.
 The ZMQ message has a tag and data.
 The data structure is a dictionary, which contains information about the event.
 - The Salt reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.